dagronf/DSFSparkline/README.md

 | `unsetGraphColor` | `NSColor`<br>`UIColor` | The color to use when drawing the background       |

 ### Win/Loss graph customizations (`DSFSparklineWinLossGraphView`)

-A win-loss graph, where positive values in the datasource are represented as a 'win', negative values represented as a 'loss', and zero values are a 'tie'.

 | Setting        | Type                   | Description                       |
 |----------------|------------------------|-----------------------------------|